frankprogrammer/graphite-code-thumb/README.md

 - [Apple Magic Trackpad](https://www.amazon.com/dp/B0DL6L6HPG) - I have tried every conceivable type of "mouse" and this is the only thing that doesn't hurt after long-term use.
 Tented at 40 degrees.

+- [Logitech MX Vertical](https://www.amazon.com/dp/B07FNJB8TT) - I use this for more precision work or 3D editor work.
+The Razer Pro Click V2 Vertical is on my wishlist to check out as a replacement.

 - [VIVO Keyboard Tray](https://www.amazon.com/dp/B07HFDJCSL) - Having your arms and legs bent at 90 degrees is crucial for ergonomics.
 The only way most of us can do this is with a keyboard tray.
 Once you introduce tenting, it makes a tray more necessary.

 - [Koolertron 23 Key Keyboard](https://www.amazon.com/dp/B07RM1TBR8) - This is what I actually use for gaming.
 It comes with linear red switches and even came with an extra set of high quality white PBT keycaps.
 The best part is that it has full QMK layer support in VIAL!